lerna/lerna/README.md

 $ lerna exec -- npm view \$LERNA_PACKAGE_NAME
 ```

-> Hint: The commands are spawned in parallel, using the concurrency given.
+> Hint: The commands are spawned in parallel, using the concurrency given (except with `--parallel`).
 > The output is piped through, so not deterministic.
 > If you want to run the command in one package after another, use it like this: